-Jonathan Tuck is a Senior Associate in the Baker McKenzie Employment Department.
-Jonathan joined Baker McKenzie in June 2012 and completed secondments at Google between March and July 2015 and British Airways between July 2015 and January 2016.
+Jonathan Tuck is a partner in the Baker McKenzie employment department.
+Jonathan joined the Firm in June 2012 and completed secondments at Google between March and July 2015 and British Airways between July 2015 and January 2016.

 Representative Legal Matters

 Jonathan has worked on a variety of matters including:

 - Working with a global client on a project to review senior manager employment terms across 40+ jurisdictions, ensuring they met key specific standards in a number of areas

 - Advising an airline in relation to strike action, dealings with the relevant Trade Union and injunctive relief

 - Successfully obtaining an injunction to recover confidential information and stop the ex-employee of a client from working for a competitor

 - Advised on a number of employment issues for a media client, including a recent 85 point unfair dismissal claim brought by an employee

 - Regularly advises a range of clients on general day-to-day employment law issues